 Through 17 years as an assistant (the last seven in the SEC), Schoenrock learned the importance an entire coaching staff has in carrying out the daily process of a program.
 In the summer of 2009, he brought in nationally-renowned pitching coach Fred Corral to Memphis as the Associate Head Coach.
-This past summer, Schoenrock hired Clay Greene, one of the top up and coming young coaches in college baseball, as his hitting coach and recruiting coordinator.
-Both of these moves, along with the hiring of former Tiger infielder Zach Clark prior to the 2010 season, as an assistant coach and camps coordinator, and the retention of Director of Operations Al Woods have Schoenrock thrilled with the staff he has in place.
+In 2011, Schoenrock hired Clay Greene, one of the top up and coming young coaches in college baseball, as his hitting coach and recruiting coordinator.
+Both of these moves, along with the hiring of former Tiger infielder Zach Clark prior to the 2010 season as an assistant coach and camps coordinator, and the retention of Director of Operations Al Woods, have Schoenrock thrilled with the staff he has in place.

 The difference he has made has been evident off the field as well.
 In just his first semester, a more disciplined baseball team recorded the program's highest GPA ever.
-They once again recorded a program-record high 3.278 GPA in the fall 2010 semester and have posted a 3.0 GPA or higher in five-straight semesters.
+They once again recorded a program-record high 3.278 GPA in the fall 2010 semester and have posted a GPA of 3.0 or higher in six-straight semesters.

 Schoenrock came to Memphis after several successful years as an assistant coach.
 Before taking the post as the Tigers' skipper, he spent three seasons as an assistant coach on the Mississippi State staff--his fifth year in association with former State coaching legend Ron Polk.
 His primary responsibilities included coaching Bulldog pitchers, and overseeing MSU's recruiting efforts.
 Schoenrock also coordinated the activities of the Bulldogs' foster-parent program.

-Regarded as one of college baseball's premier pitching coaches, Schoenrock has coached 81 players that have signed professional baseball contracts.
-He has sent 46 pitchers under his tutelage to the professional level, including Boston Red Sox closer Jonathan Papelbon, and Paul Maholm, who was a first-round pick (the No. 7 overall) of the Pittsburgh Pirates.
+Regarded as one of college baseball's premier pitching coaches, Schoenrock has coached 86 players that have signed professional baseball contracts.
+He has sent 47 pitchers to the professional level, including Philadelphia Phillies closer Jonathan Papelbon, and Paul Maholm, who was a first-round pick (the No. 7 overall) of the Pittsburgh Pirates.
 Three Bulldog pitchers were taken in the 2004 First-Year Player Draft.
-Since coming to Memphis, 10 Tigers have been drafted and 10 have signed pro deals.
-Under Schoenrock's leadership a program record four U of M pitchers were drafted in the 2008 Major League Draft.
+Since coming to Memphis, 12 Tigers have been drafted and 13 have signed pro deals.
+Under Schoenrock's leadership, a program-record four U of M pitchers were drafted in the 2008 Major League Draft.

 Prior to joining Polk at MSU, he served as the pitching coach in 2000 and 2001 on the University of Georgia staff.
 In Athens, he developed a Bulldog pitching staff that, in 2001, helped boost Georgia to its first SEC championship in 47 years and its first appearance in the NCAA College World Series since 1990.
 He launched his affiliation with Southeastern Conference baseball in 1998 at the University of Kentucky.
-He served two seasons on the coaching staff of former MSU baseball staffer Keith Madison, coaching the UK pitchers and catchers and heading up the Wildcats' recruiting program in 1998 and 1999.
+He served two seasons on the coaching staff of former MSU baseball staffer Keith Madison, coaching the UK pitchers and catchers, and heading up the Wildcats' recruiting program.
+In 1998 and 1999, he was the pitching coach for 2007 Cy Young award winner Brandon Webb.
 His coaching expertise gained national acclaim during a highly-successful eight-year coaching stint at Birmingham Southern.
 His Panther pitchers improved their staff earned run averages each season and helped lead Birmingham Southern to the 1995 NAIA World Series.

 In the summer that followed, Schoenrock earned a position as the short-season pitching coach for the Chicago White Sox's affiliate in the Appalachian League.